-Here's where you'll find the list of guests for our 2014 show.
+Here's where you'll find the list of guests for our 2015 show.
 More guests will be announced as contracts are finalized.
 Stay tuned...and sign up for our e-Newsletter to be notified with the latest news.

 Most of our guests will have scheduled autographing times.
 Most will also be giving talks.

 Ken Palkow's career in the film industry actually began while sitting in front of the TV, as a child, watching shows like...
 Battlestar Galactica, Space 1999, and Buck Rogers.
 His love for science fiction would ultimately take him to Hollywood as a special effects, weapons, and prop fabricator.
 He's built everything from serum canisters in Rise of the Planet of the Apes, Kate Beckinsale's weapons in Underworld: Awakening, Colonial sidearms in Battlestar Galactica: Blood and Chrome, to the Riptide sword in Percy Jackson: Sea of Monsters.
-Some of Ken's more recent projects include building the Federation phasers and alien weapons for Star Trek Into Darkness, weapons for the Robocop remake, props for the TV series Almost Human, and all kinds of gadgets for the new Godzilla.
+Some of Ken's more recent projects include props for the new TV show The Flash, building the Federation phasers and alien weapons for Star Trek Into Darkness, weapons for the Robocop remake, props for the TV series Almost Human, and all kinds of gadgets for the new Godzilla.
 Ken has promised to bring some screen used props to give WonderFest visitors an exclusive up close sneak peek so be sure to stop by his table and check those out.
 If you would like to see more of his work, check out his imdb page.